hyperledger/indy-node/docker-files/baseimage/README.md

 `make`

-Builds all three base images tagged accoring to version from `*.version` files.
+Builds all three base images tagged according to version from `*.version` files.

 ### Publish